znuny/FAQ/doc/en/feature.md

 ## This might be helpful (agent and customer ticket creation)

-An additional widget for the customer ticket creation provides helpful FAQ article related for the inserted subject and text.
+An additional widget for customer ticket creation provides helpful FAQ article related to the inserted subject and text.

 ## Inserting FAQ articles on OTRS replies

 You can insert FAQ articles (including images and attachments) in new tickets or replies you generate in OTRS.

 ## Release workflow